-There must be a Policy Statement, endorsed by Senior Management, committing the Participant to compliance with the AIC Sustainable Commodities Scheme, and the provision of all resources necessary to do so.
-The Policy Statement must be reviewed at least every 12 months.
-The policy statement must be made publicly available.
-For example, via the Company website.
+A 2.1 Requirement There must be a Policy Statement, endorsed by Senior Management, committing the Participant to compliance with the ASCS, and the provision of all resources necessary to do so.
+A 2.2 The Policy Statement must be reviewed at least every 12 months.
+Requirement A 2.3 The policy statement must be made publicly available.
+Requirement

-A 2.4 Controls must ensure compliance with this Scheme at all times.
-Requirement Controls must ensure compliance with this Scheme at all times.
-A 2.5 The Participant must establish, implement and maintain an effective documented Requirement management system in accordance with the requirements of this Scheme. noquilonione A 2.6 The documented management system must be updated to comply with changes to Requirement legislation and other developments related to this Scheme, as they occur.
-A 2.7 There must be a designated and competent person(s) responsible for the implementation Requirement of the requirements of this Scheme.
-A 2.8 Management must provide adequate resources for the implementation and control of the Requirement systems and processes necessary to ensure compliance with the requirements of this Scheme.
-A 2.9 The Management Team must review at least even (12 menths, evidence from internal and A 2.9 Requirement The Management Team must review at least every 12 months, evidence from internal and external sources to demonstrate the performance of the business against the Requirement requirements of the documented management system and its continuing suitability and effectiveness in meeting the requirements of this Scheme.
-Interpretation Evidence may include, but is not limited to: Internal and external audits Complaints Incident corrective action Training and competence Internal procedures Changes to the business Changes to legislation Supplier performance Recall/ Withdrawal Exercise Traceability exercise A 2.10 The management review of the management system must include opportunities for Requirement improvement in implementing a comprehensive approach to sustainable commodities.
-A 3 Organis sational Chart CO' A 3.1 There must be an organisational chart setting out job titles of those responsible within De su vine na est Also Denticin ende having a familian en line en although Also Och en a
+Interpretation For example, via the Company website.
+A 2.4 Requirement Controls must ensure compliance with this Scheme at all times.
+A 2.5 Requirement The Participant must establish, implement and maintain an effective documented management system in accordance with the requirements of this Scheme.
+A 2.6 Requirement The documented management system must be updated to comply with changes to legislation and other developments related to this Scheme, as they occur.
+A 2.7 Requirement There must be a designated and competent person(s) responsible for the implementation of the requirements of this Scheme.
+A 2.8 Requirement Management must provide adequate resources for the implementation and control of the systems and processes necessary to ensure compliance with the requirements of this Scheme.
+A 2.9 Requirement The Management Team must review at least every 12 months, evidence from internal and external sources to demonstrate the performance of the business against the requirements of the documented management system and its continuing suitability and effectiveness in meeting the requirements of this Scheme.
+Interpretation Evidence may include, but is not limited to: Internal and external audits Complaints Incident corrective action Training and competence Internal procedures Changes to the business Changes to legislation Supplier performance Recall/ Withdrawal Exercise Traceability exercise A 2.10 Requirement The management review of the management system must include opportunities for improvement in implementing a comprehensive approach to sustainable commodities.

-A 3.1 Requirement the Participant's business for compliance with this Scheme.
+A 3.1 There must be an organisational chart setting out job titles of those responsible within Requirement the Participant's business for compliance with this Scheme.
 A 3.2 Requirement The organisational chart must be kept up to date with any changes within the Participant's business.